Carol Hart - Library and LRC Manager

 WiFi is available throughout the College - select Eduroam from the list of available networks.
 Login with your student email address and your usual network password.

 You can book a library induction or support session, either online or on campus.
-We will show you how to use the Library and LRC, and can help you make the most of the library resources available to you.
-A Library Chat service is also available, Monday - Friday, 9am - 5pm (during term-time).
+We will show you how to use the Library and LRC and can help you make the most of the library resources available to you.
+A Library Chat service is also available, Monday - Friday, 9am - 5pm (during term-time), staffed by the Library team across the university partner libraries.

 Mobile phones should be set to 'silent' so that you do not disturb others.
 Please leave the area if you need to make a call.